Yoshikazu Nonomura

-Yoshikazu Nonomura (野々村 芳和, Nonomura Yoshikazu) is a former Japanese football player.
-He currently chairman of J. League since 31 January 2022.
+Yoshikazu Nonomura (野々村 芳和, Nonomura Yoshikazu) is a former Japanese football player who became chairman of J. League on 31 January 2022.

 Playing career

 Nonomura was born in Shizuoka on May 8, 1972.
 After graduating from Keio University, he joined JEF United Ichihara in 1995.
 He played many matches as defensive midfielder and right side midfielder from first season.
 The club won the 2nd place in 1998 J.League Cup.
 However his opportunity to play decreased in 1999 and he moved to J2 League club Consadole Sapporo in 2000.
 He played as regular player and the club won the champions in 2000 and was promoted to J1 League from 2001.
 He retired end of 2001 season.

 After retirement

-After retirement, Nonomura became a chairman for Consadole Sapporo (later Hokkaido Consadole Sapporo) in March 2013.In 31 January 2022, Nonomura became a chairman for J. League.
+After retirement, Nonomura became a chairman for Consadole Sapporo (later Hokkaido Consadole Sapporo) in March 2013.
+In 31 January 2022, Nonomura became a chairman for J. League.